Union Railroad of Oregon

 The Central Railroad of Oregon lead a quiet existence for 17 years, but time finally caught up with it as well.
 The one remaining locomotive was condemned on 8 December 1926, forcing most operations to cease.
 Unable to pay its bills, the company was siezed for back taxes on 15 January 1927.
 Union County purchased all assetts of the company except for one motor car for $9,323.02 on 8 February 1927.
 Union County apparently had no desire to be in the railroad business, as on the same day the rails from Union Junction to Union were sold to "certain citizens of Union".

 The Union Railroad of Oregon was incorporated on 29 April 1927, and it took over operation of the original 2.2 miles of track between Union and Union Junction.
 Union County retained all trackage beyond Union, and it was abandoned and removed between 8 February 1927 and 26 March 1928.
-The company remained independent, surviving on whatever freight business offered by businesses in Union.
-By the late 1970's freight traffic on the road was almost exclusively lumber and woodchips shipped by a sawmill in Union.
-A coal dealer that received occassional inbound loads of coal and a feed mill were the only other two shippers left on the road.
+The railroad survived thereafter on whatever freight traffic the businesses in Union offered.
+Lumber traffic dominated the traffic base, and ownership of the railroad usually rested with one of the sawmills in Union.
+G.I.
+Hess and his Oregon Trail Lumber Company owned the company from 1951-1973, when the Ronde Valley Lumber Company acquired the railroad.

 A Union Railroad of Oregon Boxcar sitting on a siding on the Yreka Western Railroad, Yreka, CA, in March 1980.
 Photo by and courtesy of Ed Gibson.